akleventis/united_house_productions/README.md

 ## Development

-Basically have two terminal windows open
+Basically have two terminal instances open

 One running `npm run server:dev` for the express server